 The emphasis within some Renewalist groups is so strong that their children learn this practice at an early age.
 The following is a YouTube video that shows young children practicing this rite in an unidentified religious setting.

 A previous video shown here was removed from YouTube but this one shows the same concept.

 How do Renewalists describe their experience?

 Some Renewalists may call it a heavenly language that only the individual, God and special interpreter understands.
 Others may say it is a private prayer language.
 Some shrug their shoulders and say it is simply a God thing that defies explanation.
+A popular definition is the language of adoration.
 Another expression is to be singing in the spirit.
 This is when a number of people sing together harmonically in tongues.
 A handful may say that it is the spontaneous ability to speak a foreign language.
 Renewalists do not believe that they are speaking gibberish nor speaking in a language of ecstasy.
 Ecstatic utterances hardly involve any mental faculties whereas the Renewalist believes it is a deliberate outcome of a controlled mind.